ColoVinc/chatpress/README.md

 ## 🧩 Component Generator

-Jeenie can generate custom widgets/modules for your page builder directly from the chat:
+VColonna AI can generate custom widgets/modules for your page builder directly from the chat:

 1. Ask the AI to create a component (e.g. "Create a hero section with title and background image for WPBakery")
 2. The AI generates the PHP, CSS and JS code following the editor's documentation
-3. The component is saved in `components/` and appears in **Jeenie → Components**
+3. The component is saved in `components/` and appears in **VColonna AI → Components**
 4. The component is automatically available in your page builder's widget panel
 5. If a component causes an error, it's automatically deactivated (sandbox protection)
-6. Emergency URL: `yoursite.com/?jeenie_safe_mode=1` deactivates all components
+6. Emergency URL: `yoursite.com/?vcai_safe_mode=1` deactivates all components

 Supported editors: **WPBakery**, **Elementor** (more coming soon)